strangerstudios/paid-memberships-pro/readme.txt

 4. [Ask using our contact form](https://www.paidmembershipspro.com/contact/)

 == Changelog ==
+= 3.5.4 - 2025-08-18 =
+* BUG FIX/ENHANCEMENT: Now marking restricted Elementor content as "dynamic content" to prevent it from being cached by Elementor. #3469 (@andrewlimaza)
+* BUG FIX: Fixed an issue where "Payment Reminder" emails may go out daily depending on the site's set timezone. #3463 (@dalemugford)
+* BUG FIX: Fixed an issue where some restricted Elementor data may not have successfully migrated after the PMPro v3.5 update. #3466 (@dparker1005)
+* BUG FIX: Fixed an issue where the "Rebuild Webhook" button on the Stripe Payment Settings page would not create a new webhook. #3457 (@dparker1005)
+* BUG FIX: Fixed an issue where PMPro checkouts would not complete if the Stripe Checkout session was set to "no_payment_required" status. #3458 (@johnorourke)
+* BUG FIX: Fixed an issue where PayPal subscriptions may be set to "paused" status instead of "cancelled" after recurring payments are suspended due to failed payments. #3468 (@dparker1005)
+* BUG FIX: Fixed a PHP deprecation warning that may show when updating billing information. #3460 (@dparker1005)

 = 3.5.3 - 2025-07-25 =
 * ENHANCEMENT: Added a new `!!renew_url!!` email template variable to expiration and cancellation email templates. #3448 (@kimcoleman)
 * ENHANCEMENT: Extended the checkout spam protection setting to also protect the login form. #3450 (@ideadude)